BananaHolograma/HealthComponent/README.md

 ##  Manual
 To manually install the plugin, create an **"addons"** folder at the root of your Godot project and then download the contents from the **"addons"** folder of this repository
 ## CSharp version
-This plugin has been translated to C# and you can find it on [HealthComponentCSharp](https://github.com/GodotParadise/HealthComponentCSharp)
+This plugin has also been written in C# and you can find it on [HealthComponentCSharp](https://github.com/GodotParadise/HealthComponentCSharp)

 # Getting Started
 Incorporate this component as a child node in the location where you intend to implement life and damage mechanics.
 Simply define the initial values you wish to assign to this component.